gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Support for adding target platform specific configurations in native binary projects (Gcc based toolchains)
+### Support for adding target platform specific configurations in native binary projects (GCC based toolchains)

-When declaring a toolchain, the targetted platforms can be configured directly in the toolChain model.
+When declaring a toolchain, the targeted platforms can be configured directly in the toolChain model.
 Furthermore target platform specific configurations can be declared:

 	model {